coopdevs/lazona_connector/docs/operations.md

 ## Deployment

+### New deployment steps for Digital Ocean (december 2022)

+1. Generate the Docker image

+From project's root folder:

+Before deploying to pre-production or production, you'll need to update the image at DO.

+From the root folder run:

+    docker build -t lazona_connector:release-YY.MM.001 .

+Where the release number is YY.MM.00X, where X is the release number within this month.
+The format `00X` is to make it obvious that it's not the day of the month.

+For the next steps, you should check the instructions directly at the DO's control panel, by going to Container Registry and using the *Push images using Docker CLI* link at the footer.
+Nonetheless, we're copying below those instructions:

+After having set up the `doctl` command in your system according to the aforementioned documentation, copy the generated image to another tag that will include the DO prefix:

+    docker tag lazona_connector:release-YY.MM.001 registry.digitalocean.com/codihub/lazona_connector:release-YY.MM.001

+Then push it:

+    docker push registry.digitalocean.com/codihub/lazona_connector:release-YY.MM.001

+Now check the DO's Container Registry page and that new release should appear.

+### Deprecated after it's moved to Digital Ocean

 `lazona-connector-staging` is configured to automatically deploy on every commit to `main`, so every merged pull request will be immediately available there, which ensures that server contains the latest changes while ensuring `main` is